jaydenh0925/jaydenh0925.github.io/essays/reflect-on-my-use-ai.md

 <img width="500px" class="rounded float-start pe-4" src="../img/eslint.jpeg">

 <strong>I. Introduction</strong>
-Artificial Intelligence (AI) has rapidly become a transformative force in education, especially in technical fields like Software Engineering.
-Its ability to assist, automate, and analyze has opened new doors for students to enhance their learning.
-In ICS 314, AI tools such as ChatGPT, GitHub Copilot, and Google Bard played a significant role in how I approached problem-solving, coding, and understanding complex software engineering concepts.
-These tools were instrumental in both developing and debugging code, generating examples, and guiding my documentation and learning processes.
+Artificial Intelligence (AI) has become a powerful tool in education, especially in software engineering, where problem-solving, coding, and conceptual understanding are core.
+In ICS 314, I explored multiple AI tools such as ChatGPT, GitHub Copilot, and Google Bard.
+These tools aided me in understanding course content, generating code, debugging, and even learning abstract concepts.
+My interaction with AI spanned across many areas of the course, offering both support and challenge as I navigated the material.

 <strong>II.
 Personal Experience with AI</strong>

-Experience WODs (e.g. E18): For E18, I used ChatGPT to get a clearer understanding of functional programming concepts.
-My prompt was: "Explain how to use Underscore.js map and reduce in JavaScript."
-ChatGPT gave concise and usable examples that helped reinforce my understanding before attempting the WOD.
+Experience WODs (e.g. E18): I used ChatGPT to reinforce functional programming knowledge.
+For the Functional Programming WOD, I prompted: “Write a function using underscore to implement the following instructions .”
+The result helped me identify the correct use of .map() and .reduce() but required edits to suit the specific requirements.

-In-class Practice WODs: I avoided AI here to simulate real exam-like environments.
-I found it important to practice independently without reliance on external help.
+In-class Practice WODs: I did not use AI here because I wanted to simulate a real test environment.
+Practicing independently helped me solidify concepts without relying on external input.

-In-class WODs: Similar to Practice WODs, I chose not to use AI during timed WODs to ensure that I developed the muscle memory for solving problems quickly on my own.
-I used it to double check the code that and find the error that might appear on my code.
+In-class WODs: Similar to the Practice WODs, I avoided AI to challenge myself to perform under time constraints.
+This built my confidence and speed in solving problems manually.

-Essays: For my essays, I asked ChatGPT to help brainstorm outline structures and used it to refine my grammar.
-For example, I asked, "Give me a clear outline for discussing the role of coding standards in group projects."
-While the ideas were helpful, I rewrote most parts in my own voice.
+Essays: I asked ChatGPT to help brainstorm outlines and critique drafts.
+For instance, I used the prompt: “Help me structure an essay on why coding standards are critical in team software projects.”
+It provided solid scaffolding, although I rewrote the entire essay in my own words.

-Final Project: Copilot was helpful in generating boilerplate code for the Meteor app, particularly for MongoDB schemas and form validation logic.
-ChatGPT was helpful for syntax-specific questions, such as “How do I validate a form using Uniforms in Meteor?”
-It saved time, though occasionally gave deprecated or incompatible answers.
+Final Project: AI tools were essential here.
+GitHub Copilot helped autogenerate code snippets, especially boilerplate Meteor code and schema validations.
+ChatGPT was handy for fixing bugs.
+When stuck, I asked, “Why is my Uniforms form not submitting in Meteor?”
+It guided me through troubleshooting steps, though I still needed to cross-reference documentation.

-Learning a concept / tutorial: When learning about React-Meteor integration, I asked Bard to explain the difference between reactive data sources and useTracker.
-This helped clarify the conceptual difference more quickly than reading documentation alone.
+Learning a concept / tutorial: I used Bard to clarify the difference between reactive data sources and useTracker in Meteor.
+Bard's ability to summarize documentation helped me absorb information more efficiently than skimming through long guides.

-Answering a question in class or in Discord: I did not use AI during class discussions but occasionally asked ChatGPT after class to clarify someone else's question that I didn’t fully understand at the time.
+Answering a question in class or in Discord: After class, I used ChatGPT to revisit unanswered class questions.
+For example, someone asked about race conditions in Meteor, and I prompted ChatGPT: “Explain race conditions in Meteor in simple terms.”
+It helped me understand the issue well enough to follow up in Discord.

-Asking or answering a smart-question: Before asking a smart-question in Discord, I often used ChatGPT to verify if the question made sense.
-One example was, “How do I debug an issue where Meteor isn’t rendering my React component after a route change?”
+Asking or answering a smart-question: Before posting in Discord, I validated my thoughts with ChatGPT.
+One case: I wanted to ask why my React component didn’t render after navigating routes.
+I asked ChatGPT: “Why would Meteor with React not rerender on route change?”
+The answer gave me confidence to post a refined question.

-Coding example (e.g., Underscore .pluck): I used ChatGPT to generate small examples, such as "Give an example using _.pluck to extract names from a user array."
-This was a helpful way to test methods quickly.
+Coding example (e.g., Underscore .pluck):  prompted ChatGPT: “Give a coding example using _.pluck on an array of users.”
+It instantly returned working code, which I then modified.
+This helped me quickly understand method functionality.

-Explaining code: I used ChatGPT to help explain some third-party package code to myself.
-My prompt was: “Explain what this Meteor.subscribe call is doing in simple terms.”
-It was helpful for breaking down unfamiliar syntax.
+Explaining code: When encountering complex code like nested Meteor publications, I used the prompt: “Explain this Meteor.subscribe and publish function block.”
+ChatGPT simplified the logic, helping me understand execution flow.

-Writing code: Copilot was most helpful here.
-It often auto-completed repetitive code, such as defining new routes or templates.
-However, it occasionally introduced subtle bugs.
+Writing code: Copilot significantly helped with repetitive tasks, like writing route logic or generating form templates.
+However, it sometimes made incorrect assumptions or produced obsolete Meteor syntax, which I had to correct.

-Documenting code: I used ChatGPT to generate JSDoc comments for functions.
-My prompt: “Write a JSDoc comment for a function that filters users by role.”
-It saved time, but I reviewed every output for accuracy.
+Documenting code: I used ChatGPT to help generate JSDoc comments.
+For instance, I prompted: “Write JSDoc for a function that filters users by roles in Meteor.”
+It gave well-structured comments that I reviewed and edited.

-Quality assurance (e.g., ESLint errors): When I encountered ESLint issues I didn’t understand, I copied the error message into ChatGPT and asked, “How do I fix this ESLint error in a Meteor React project?”
-The response usually pointed me in the right direction.
+Quality assurance (e.g., ESLint errors): I copied error messages into ChatGPT with prompts like, “Fix this ESLint error in Meteor React.”
+It provided helpful solutions most of the time, although some suggestions conflicted with the course’s ESLint config.

-Other uses in ICS 314 not listed: I also used ChatGPT to create test cases for form inputs and simulate user flows for the final project.
+Other uses in ICS 314 not listed: I used ChatGPT to create dummy test data for forms, generate regex validations, and even simulate user input workflows for edge case testing.

 <strong>III.
 Impact on Learning and Understanding</strong>
-Using AI enhanced my learning by speeding up access to relevant explanations, offering examples, and demystifying complex concepts.
-However, it also posed a risk of surface-level understanding if I relied on it too much.
-I learned to treat AI as a guide, not a crutch, and always validated the responses.
+AI tools significantly accelerated my learning.
+They broke down complex topics into digestible parts, offered quick answers, and gave me a springboard for deeper research.
+However, I noticed that over-relying on them could hinder deep understanding.
+The key was balancing AI suggestions with my own comprehension and validation.

 <strong>IV.
 Practical Applications</strong>
-Outside ICS 314, I used AI to prototype small web applications and scripts for my part-time job.
-For example, ChatGPT helped generate a quick Node.js server to test API endpoints.
-This showed me how AI can accelerate real-world development.
+Outside ICS 314, I used ChatGPT to help prototype a Firebase-based student portal app for a side project.
+It sped up development by suggesting structure and debugging server-side functions.
+In HACC, I used Copilot during a hackathon for rapid iteration.
+These experiences showed me how AI could speed up real-world development while requiring careful review.

 <strong>V. Challenges and Opportunities</strong>
-A key challenge was verifying the correctness of AI output.
-Sometimes ChatGPT gave outdated or incorrect information, particularly for Meteor-specific questions.
-But it also presented opportunities—like using Copilot to learn by observing what it suggests.
+The primary challenge with AI was trusting the output.
+Especially in Meteor, outdated practices sometimes surfaced.
+Still, AI offered opportunities to learn by example, gain quick feedback, and brainstorm solutions.
+The more specific my prompts, the better the results.

 <strong>VI.
 Comparative Analysis</strong>
-Compared to traditional learning (lectures, textbooks), AI-enhanced learning was more interactive and on-demand.
-It allowed me to explore tangents and clarify doubts immediately.
-However, traditional methods ensured deeper, more structured understanding.
+Traditional methods like lectures and textbooks offer deeper structure and verified accuracy, while AI provides speed and flexibility.
+With AI, I could explore tangents and receive instant clarification, which made learning more engaging.
+However, I still relied on traditional learning to ensure foundational understanding.

 <strong>VII.
 Future Considerations</strong>
-AI will likely become a core component of software engineering education.
-Its ability to provide instant feedback and adapt to student needs is invaluable.
-However, educators should also teach students how to critically assess AI responses.
+AI will become increasingly important in software education.
+I foresee AI being integrated into coding environments for personalized debugging, feedback, and testing.
+However, students need to learn how to critically evaluate AI outputs.
+Future coursework should include AI literacy and ethics.

 <strong>VIII.
 Conclusion</strong>
-AI was a valuable companion throughout ICS 314.
-From debugging to documentation, it made my learning process faster and more dynamic.
-Moving forward, I recommend integrating AI literacy into coursework—teaching students not just how to use AI, but how to use it well.
+AI greatly influenced my journey through ICS 314.
+It served as a tutor, debugger, writing assistant, and coding partner.
+While not a substitute for understanding, it was an invaluable resource.
+For future integration, I suggest combining AI tools with peer collaboration and instructor guidance to strike the right balance between efficiency and comprehension.